intel/inference-model-manager/scripts/README.md

 ```

 ### Management API calls
-*api_call.sh* script allows to call Management API in a more convenient way.
+*imm* script allows to call Management API in a more convenient way.

 #### List of available options
 ##### login